British diaspora: Up to the 19th century

-The first documented exodus of Britons began during the Anglo-Saxon invasion of Great Britain.
-A large number of Brythonic-speaking Celts fled or migrated to what is now Brittany on the coast of France, becoming the Bretons.
+The first documented exodus of Britons began during the Anglo-Saxon invasion of post-Roman Britannia.
+From the 4th century CE a large number of Brythonic-speaking Celts fled or migrated to what is now Brittany on the coast of France, becoming the Bretons.

-The second large-scale British migration came following the Norman Conquest of England, leading to a displacement of English people, mostly dispossessed nobility.
+The second large-scale British migration came following the Norman Conquest of England (1066), which led to a displacement of English people, mostly dispossessed nobility.
 They settled in neighboring regions including Ireland and Scandinavia, and as far east as Crimea and Anatolia in the Byzantine Empire.
-Englishmen eventually replaced Scandinavians as the main source of recruitment for the Byzantine Emperor's personal Varangian Guard.
+Englishmen eventually replaced Scandinavians as the main recruits for the Byzantine Emperor's personal Varangian Guard based in Constantinople.

-After the Age of Discovery, the various peoples of the British Isles, and especially the English, were among the earliest and by far the largest communities to emigrate out of Europe.
-Indeed, the British Empire's expansion during the first half of the 19th century saw an extraordinary dispersion of the British people, with particular concentrations in Australasia and North America.
+After the Age of Discovery, various peoples of the British Isles, and especially the English, became among the earliest and by far the largest groups to found European emigrant communities.
+Indeed, the British Empire's expansion — especially during the first half of the 19th century — saw an extraordinary dispersion of the British people, with particular concentrations of settlers in Australasia and in North America.

-The British Empire was "built on waves of migration overseas by British people", who left Great Britain, later the United Kingdom, and reached across the globe and permanently affected population structures in three continents.
+The British Empire, "built on waves of migration overseas by British people" who left Great Britain (later the United Kingdom) and reached across the globe, permanently affected population structures in three continents.
 As a result of the British colonisation of the Americas, what became the United States was "easily the greatest single destination of emigrant British", but in what would become the Commonwealth of Australia the British experienced a birth rate higher than anything seen before, which together with continuing British immigration resulted in a huge outnumbering of indigenous Australians.

-In colonies such as Southern Rhodesia, British Hong Kong, Singapore, Jamaica, Barbados, Malaysia, and the Cape Colony, permanently resident British communities were established, and while never more than a numerical minority, these Britons exercised a dominant influence upon the culture and politics of those lands.
-In Australia, Canada, and New Zealand, people of British origin came to constitute the majority of the population, contributing to these states becoming integral to the Anglosphere.
+In colonies and territories such as those in the Indian subcontinent, Southern Rhodesia, British Hong Kong, Singapore, Jamaica, Barbados, Malaya, and the Cape Colony, permanently-resident British communities took root, and while never more than a numerical minority, these Britons exercised a dominant influence upon the culture and politics of those lands.
+In Australia, Canada, and New Zealand, people of British origin came to constitute the majority of the population, contributing to these countries becoming integral to the Anglosphere.

-The British not only emigrated to parts of the British Empire, but also settled in large numbers in parts of the Americas, particularly in the United States and in sizeable numbers in Argentina, Chileefn-ua|In 1854, during the Chilean silver rush, 611 "Englishmen" were registered in the census of the Province of Atacama making up about 9% of the foreigners in the said province far behind Argentines who numbered 5703. and Mexico.
+The British not only emigrated to lands which formed or would form part of the British Empire, but also settled in large numbers in other areas of the Americas, particularly in the United States and in sizeable numbers in Argentina, Chile (Note: In 1854, during the Chilean silver rush, 611 "Englishmen" were registered in the census of the Province of Atacama making up about 9% of the foreigners in the said province far behind Argentines who numbered 5703.) and Mexico.
+British traders and military personnel wandered and settled far and wide: the Anglo-Russians provide an example.